 Peter Adler, Danielle Smull, Karen Beard, Ryan Choi, Tucker Furniss, Andrew Kulmatiski, Joan Meiners, Andrew Tredennick, Kari Veblen

 comparison of large-scale citizen science data and long-term study data for phenology modeling.
-Coming in 2018.
-(Accepted at Ecology.)
+November 2018.
+Ecology.

 Shawn D. Taylor, Joan M. Meiners, Kristina Riemer, Michael C. Orr, Ethan P. White